-2. Renew Government's commitment to the National Food Strategy
+3. Renewing Government's commitment to the National Food Strategy

-In June 2019, the Sustain alliance warmly welcomed the launch of the National Food Strategy, set to play a pivotal role in delivering sustainably produced and healthy food for everyone, as well as better livelihoods in food production.
-It could also support the transition to climate- and nature-friendly farming and fishing that are now imperative.
-Our members are already excited about the ideas, collaboration and optimism the Food Strategy has started to generate and hope it can fix our faulty food system.
-We ask you to renew the Government's commitment to the National Food Strategy and look forward to helping ensure it has a really positive and lasting impact.
+In June 2019, the Sustain alliance warmly welcomed the launch of the National Food Strategy, and were pleased to be able to support the launch by providing a quote for the Defra press notice.
+We think the National Food Strategy could play a pivotal role in delivering sustainably produced and healthy food for everyone, as well as better livelihoods in food production.
+It could also support the transition to environmentally friendly farming and fishing that are now imperative.
+Our members are already very excited about the ideas, collaboration and optimism that the Food Strategy has started to generate and hope it can fix our faulty food system.
+In the first instance we will be submitting information to the call for evidence and would be happy to provide expert witnesses for the proposed citizens' assemblies.
+We look forward to helping your government put together something that has a really positive and lasting impact.